-&lt;sup>4 Board of Directors and Board of Statutory Auditors, Media, Customers, Associations and think tanks, Business partners and suppliers, National and EU institutions, Financial analysts, NGOs, Local communities, Regulatory bodies.
+3. A sustainability topic is material from the point of view of impact when it has impacts, actual or potential, positive or negative, in the short, medium or long term on people or the environment.
+4. Board of Directors and Board of Statutory Auditors, Media, Customers, Associations and think tanks, Business partners and suppliers, National and EU institutions, Financial analysts, NGOs, Local communities, Regulatory bodies.

-&lt;sup>5Severity is based on the following factors: magnitude, extent and irremediable nature of the impact.

-&lt;sup>6 A sustainability topic is material from a financial point of view when it causes or is likely to cause significant financial effects on the company and its economic and financial results.
+5. Severity is based on the following factors: magnitude, extent and irremediable nature of the impact.
+6. A sustainability topic is material from a financial point of view when it causes or is likely to cause significant financial effects on the company and its economic and financial results.